 What Classifies Dirt as Fill Dirt?

-Fill dirt is a term that refers to dirt that is best used for filling.
+Fill dirt is a term that refers to soil that is best used for filling.
 Makes sense, right?
 The actual source of fill dirt accounts for why this is so.
 Fill dirt is sometimes referred to as subsoil.
-This dirt is found beneath the very top level of soil (topsoil) and contains a vastly different composition.
+This soil is found beneath the very top level of soil (topsoil) and contains a vastly different composition.

 While topsoil contains a high level of nutrients, carbon, and nitrogen, fill dirt is the opposite.
-Fill dirt contains very little organic matter and more solid particles that withstand breaking down or composting.
+This type of material contains very little organic matter and more solid particles that withstand breaking down or composting.